TariqAHassan/S4Torch/README.md

  * development requirements must be installed prior to training.
 This can be accomplished by running `pip install -r dev_requirements.txt`.
  * average pooling is used in some training sessions described below.
 The primary motivation
-   for the use of pooling is to reduce memory usage and is not used in the original implementation.
+   for the use of pooling is to reduce memory usage, and it is not used in the original implementation.
    Pooling can be disabled by setting `--pooling=None`, or by simply omitting the `--pooling` flag.
  * all experiments were performed on a single NVIDIA® Tesla® V100 GPU with 16 GB of vRAM